prijatelj/docstr/README.md

 ### Design Principles

+1. Write once
+    - reduce redundant code and make it so common code does not need be rewritten for the same functionality.
-- Keep it simple
+2. Keep it simple
     - and functional
-- Write once
-    - reduce redundant code and make it so common code does not need be rewritten for the same functionality.
-- Modularity
+3. Modularity
     - Keep as modular as possible such that each unit may be removed, replaced, or taken and plugged into a different system.
-- Efficiency
+4. Efficiency
     - efficient coding and execution

 #### Docstr Pipeline Use